hbashift/url-shortener/README.md

 ```
 /v1/url/{shortUrl}
 ```
-shortUrl - is a given later shortened URL
+shortUrl - is a given earlier shortened URL

-**For posting original URL and getting a shor one:**
+**For posting original URL and getting a short one:**

 Endpoint:
 ```